rundeck/docs/docs/learning/howto/runner-service-windows.md

 The runner was configured on our Project, now, let's test the runner from the Windows machine.

-## Preparing and testing the Enterprise Runner on the remote Windows target node
+## Preparing and Testing the Enterprise Runner on the Windows Host

-Before configuring the Enterprise Runner as a service, a good starting point could be to test the connection between the Enterprise Runner and the Runbook/Process Automation instance.
+Before configuring the Enterprise Runner as a service, a good starting point could be to test the connection between the Enterprise Runner and the Runbook or Process Automation instance.
 To do so, check the following steps:

 1. Review the Enterprise Runner requirements, the major need being Java 11 JRE and the `JAVA_HOME` environment variable configured.